 Farmland is irrigated with recycled water to provide pasture and livestock fodder, and also creates a ‘green break’ between urban development and sites of biodiversity significance.

-We’re continuously improving the way we operate our treatment plants to achieve our environmental goals, as set out in our Environmental Improvement Plan (5.68 MB, PDF).
+We’re continuously improving the way we operate our treatment plants to achieve our environmental goals.

 Our world-leading research program is also investigating less energy-intensive treatment processes and more renewable energy opportunities, like solar and hydrogen, supporting our goal to achieve net zero emissions by 2030.